 We have been deeply enjoying the process of designing and installing a very unusual project.
 A custom single hung window system and storefront for Siteworks at the new Pine Street Market food hall.
-It is set to open in May 2016.
+It is due to open in May 2016.

 Pine Street Market was originally called the United Carriage & Baggage Transfer Building.
 This 1886 structure had a past life as a livery and horse-drawn carriage storage facility featuring over 100 horse stalls.
 The early 20th century saw it used as a contractor supply depot until 1969.
 Then it became the first location for The Old Spaghetti Factory.
 More recently it has featured a series of all ages nightclubs.